MarketingPip/cemetery_demo-/README.md

 - The site can be installed on mobile devices or desktops, giving it an app-like experience.
 - PWA features work seamlessly alongside Webpack, Tailwind, and other build tools in this project.

-Here’s a refined version for your README that mentions “critical” CSS/JS:

 ### Inline Critical CSS & JS in Jekyll